Jean Leclercq (monk): Aide a l’Implantation Monastique (AIM)

-Aide a l’Implantation Monastique (AIM) was begun in 1957 by Abbot Tholens of Slangenburg in Holland, and Fr.
+Aide a l’Implantation Monastique (AIM) begun in 1957 by Abbot Tholens of Slangenburg in Holland, and Fr.
 Denis Martin, a member of a Benedictine foundation in Morocco.
 In their examination of monasticism in the developing countries, they became concerned that more assistance (financial, spiritual, and advisory) was needed for fledgling monastic institutions.
 They decided to form an organization to help coordinate assistance efforts for these Benedictine, Cistercian and Trappist men and women throughout the world.
 Jean Leclercq was instrumental in those early years of AIM and would travel throughout the world.
 He made his first visit in 1962 on behalf of AIM to the monastery of Toumlinine in Morocco and would return again in 1964.
 AIM would delegate him to take part in the first meeting of monks of Africa at Bouaké in the Ivory Coast in 1964.
 This would be followed by trips to the following countries: Togo, Cameroon, Senegal, Uganda, Kenya, Tanzania, Rwanda, Congo-Kinshasa, Burundi, Madagascar, India, Indonesia, Vietnam, Cambodia, Philippines, Thailand, Japan, Hong Kong, Chile, Argentina, Uruguay, Mexico, Martinique, Korea, New Zealand, Australia, England, Germany, Denmark, Spain, Portugal, Switzerland, and the United States of America.